venicegeo/beachfront-py/README.md

-# bf-py
+# beachfront

-bf-py is a library of functions used in the creation of shoreline extraction algorithms for the Beachfront project.
+beachfront-py (or just beachfront)  is a library of functions used in the creation of shoreline extraction algorithms for the Beachfront project.

 ## Installation
 There are several system libraries as well pip installable modules.
 Install scripts are provided in the install directory.
 Call them from this directory: